RichardJ7/Microsoft-Entra-ID-/Labs/User_Creation_and_Role_Assignment.md

 ## Implementation Steps

-1. Sign in to Azure utilizing the organization account as the Global Administrator.
+1. Signed-in to Azure utilizing the organization account that was created as the Global Administrator.
-2. Navigate to the menu on the left side of the screen and press the drop down menu button labeled Entra ID.
+2. Navigated to the menu on the left side of the screen and pressedd the drop down menu labeled 'Entra ID'.
 There should be multiple options once expanded.
-Click on the Users section.
+Then I clicked on the 'Users' section.
-3. On this page, select the new user button and then select create new user.
+3. Selected the 'New User' option and then selected 'Create New User'.
-4. Begin inputting the required information starting with 'User principal name', 'mail nickname' which has included a box titled 'derived from user principal name'.
-Uncheck that box and put the complete mail nickname.
-Then, input 'display name' and 'password'.
-This password will not be automatically generated so that option can also be unchecked.
+4. Began inputting the required information starting with 'User principal name', 'Mail Nickname', which included a box titled 'Derived from user principal name' and unchecked that box.
+Then, input 'Display Name' and 'Password'.
+I opted to not auto-generate the password so I unchecked that box as well.
-5. Next, select review+create.
-The following screen should prompt another create option which will also be selected.
-The new user should now be present in the organization.
+5. Next, selected the option 'Review + Create'.
+The following screen prompted another 'Create' option which was also selected.
+The new user appeared in the organization.
+Occasionally, the user may not appear immediately.
+If so, I refreshed the page and checked again to confirm.
-6. Navigate to the 'Users' section under the Entra menu and then select 'All Users'.
-The new created user may not appear immediately so refresh the page.
-Once the user appears, select the user's profile.
+6. Navigated to the 'Users' section under the Entra menu and then select 'All Users'.
+Selected the user that was added and accessed the user's profile.
-7. A new menu will appear underneath the user's profile with options similar to the Entra menu under the tenant.
-Select the option 'Assigned Roles'
+7. A new menu appeared underneath the user's profile with options similar to the Entra menu under the tenant.
+Selected the option 'Assigned Roles'.
+8. After selecting 'Assigned Roles', selected the option titled 'Add Assignments'.
+From the dropdown menu, I assigned the role of Application Administrator.
+I adjusted the settings after to assign this user the role for the maximum duration and selected the box titled 'Permanently eligible.'